-Stories and scenes in Ice Age art (2014)
+Stories and scenes in Ice Age art

-Artists of the Upper Palaeolithic employed their technical means with the same intelligence and sensibility that we may expect from modern artists, and we can not seriously doubt that they, for example, distinguished between figures that are large and figures that are small, between horizontal figures and vertical ones, between colored images and black ones, between groups of uniform figures and groups of varied ones, or between similar images and contrasting ones.
 Some scholars question whether Ice Age art ever shows narrative scenes and some prefer–like the early explorers in the field–to see most groups of figures as accidental accumulations.
-This view, however, reflects a cultural bias in the definition of what constitutes a scene; it is also a position that runs counter to the fact–well established in Gestalt Psychology–that we see our surroundings as “shapes,” rather than as elementary parts: we do not see an ear, a paw, and a tail–we see a cat; our vision is confusing, until we connect the dots.
-This psychological disposition, which certainly was fully developed in Palaeolithic people, implies that they, too, invariably looked for connections in any gathering of images, which is to say that they intuitively read them as scenes.
+This view, however, reflects a cultural bias in the definition of what constitutes a scene; it is also a position that runs counter to the fact–well established in Gestalt Psychology–that we see our surroundings as units of composite shapes, rather than as elementary parts: we do not see an ear, a paw, and a tail–we see a cat; our vision is confusing, until we connect the dots.
+This psychological disposition, which certainly was fully developed in Palaeolithic people, implies that they, too, invariably looked for connections in any arrangement of individual images, which is to say that they intuitively read decorated panels as scenes.
 Indeed, Ice Age art abounds in visual associations of motifs (animals, humans, and signs) arranged in ways that make absolutely no sense unless narrative/dramatic contents are implied, be they of religious/ritual or philosophical/didactic essence.
 We may illustrate this aspect of cave art with an example of a staged encounter between two major motifs, the horse and the aurochs, in a narrative of great thematic complexity, one that we are enabled to read by way of a historical–motivic and thematic–parallel.

-The horse and the aurochs cow
+Example (1): The horse and the aurochs cow

 Expressive techniques in Ice Age art